SUNSET OF FURMANKIND

 “Hello, Wayne,” he said in a strong voice.
 “How was your flight?”
 He shook hands with the pilot after retying his ties, and then did likewise with the other man.
 “Hello, Tom.”

 “We had good weather almost the entire trip,” Wayne replied.
 “Nothing for concern.
-Brian was so bored with my flying that he even fell asleep in the back.”
+Mr. Barrett was so bored with my flying that he even fell asleep in the back.”

 The project director turned and extended a hand toward the newcomer.
 “You fell asleep in that old rattletrap they fly?” he asked good-naturedly.
 “You must have had a smooth ride.
 Hello, I am Doctor Marcelo Delgado.”